Reference

 Definitions

-More generally, whenever we have a variable (e.g., a class label) that can (in principle) can be paired with a predicted value, or some predicted "proxy" for that variable (such as a class probability), then we call the variable a target variable, and the predicted output a target proxy.
-In this definition, it is immaterial whether or not the target appears in training (is supervised) or whether or not the model generalizes to new observations ("learns").
+More generally, whenever we have a variable (e.g., a class label) that can, at least in principle, be paired with a predicted value, or some predicted "proxy" for that variable (such as a class probability), then we call the variable a target variable, and the predicted output a target proxy.
+In this definition, it is immaterial whether or not the target appears in training (the algorithm is supervised) or whether or not predictions generalize to new input observations (the algorithm "learns").

-LearnAPI.jl provides singleton target proxy types for prediction dispatch in LearnAPI.jl.
+LearnAPI.jl provides singleton target proxy types for prediction dispatch.
 These are also used to distinguish performance metrics provided by the package StatisticalMeasures.jl.

-Any object alg for which LearnAPI.functions(alg) is non-empty is understood have a valid implementation of the LearnAPI.jl interface.
+Any object learner for which LearnAPI.functions(learner) is non-empty is understood to have a valid implementation of the LearnAPI.jl interface.

 Example